 Allen provides the information through his interviews with guests from all walks of life who share their experiences and stories on productivity and happiness.

-The creators of this podcast believe that being equipped with the right information can boost your success in a big way.
+The creators of the The One Thing podcast believe that being equipped with the right information can boost your success in a big way.
 This is one of our favorite productivity podcasts here at Develop Good Habits.

 This is a show that gives listeners the tools they need to succeed.
 In every episode, you’ll discover essential information that will help you on your way to success.